luckasRanarison/tailwind-tools.nvim/README.md

 - `TailwindSortSelection(Sync)`: sorts selected classes in visual mode.
 - `TailwindNextClass`: moves the cursor to the nearest next class node.
 - `TailwindPrevClass`: moves the cursor to the nearest previous class node.
+- `TailwindSetClassRegex`: takes a list of [predefined](./lua/tailwind-tools/regex.lua) class regex (thanks to [tailwind-intellisense-regex-list](https://github.com/paolotiu/tailwind-intellisense-regex-list)), and dynamically registers them to the server. (has autocompletion)
+- `TailwindClearClassRegex`: unregisters all class regex.

 ## Utilities